 The reason they say don't forward around emails willy-nilly is because the places you forward them might get hacked.

-And they learned why they had these rules, because sure enough, Yahoo did get hacked repeatedly, again and again and again.
+And they learned why they had these rules because, sure enough, Yahoo did get hacked repeatedly, again and again and again.

-Do we know who got a hold?
+Do we know who got a hold of the money?

 Do we know who got a hold of the sensitive information?